shitianle77/Allele_auto/README.md

 # Allele_auto
-A pipeline for allele identification and allele-specific gene expression
+Allele_auto: a pipeline for allele identification and allele-specific gene expression